aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Looking at our specification
 we can fill in several of our requirements.
 Most of this syntax we have already gone over.
+Replace the first part of `ParseAwsKmsArn`.
+This block contains additional `ensures` clauses.

 <!-- !test check ParseAwsKmsArn all requirement -->
 ```dafny